 Healthy Chocolate Smoothie

 I know that chocolate milk can get a bad rap for having a lot of added sugars, but it’s a nice way to make a smoothie that’s almost guaranteed to taste good to kids.
 This chocolate smoothie uses chocolate milk as the liquid, but also has leafy greens, zucchini, and avocado for a nice mix of nutrients including protein, vitamin C, iron, and fiber.
-(I like to use Ripple Chocolate Milk or another lower sugar chocolate milk to keep the added sugar down.)

 Ingredients in a Chocolate Veggie Smoothie